fotahub/fotahub-device-sdk-esp32/docs/getting-started/thingshadow.md

 3. Rebuild the example using Docker and `bind` or the `idf.bat`/`idf.sh` script in very much the same way as you did for building the initial firmware version (see step 1 in the previous section).
 Locate the resulting new firmware binary file named `demoproduct.bin` in the `build` folder (using the `Explorer` view).

-> &#x1F6C8; You can locate the new firmware binary file also in your file system explorer or copy its path to the clipboard using corresponding Visual Studio Code context menu actions (`Reveal in File Explorer` and `Copy Path`).
+> &#x1F6C8; You can locate the new firmware binary file also in your file system explorer or copy its path to the clipboard by using corresponding context menu actions in Visual Studio Code (`Reveal in File Explorer` and `Copy Path`).
 This can come quite handy in the subsequent steps.

 4. Upload the new binary (`build/demoproduct.bin`) as firmware version `1.1` to your FotaHub product as explained [here](../fotahub/upload-firmware.md).